pinochiooo8/cse15l-lab-reports/Lab1.md

 ```

 **3** using the `cd` command with a path to a file as an argument.
    The working directory was `/lecture1/messages` when the command was run.
 I get the message Not a directory because the cd command can only be used on a directory, not a file.
-The output is not an error, because it is supposed to generate an error message since the `cd` command doesn't support the file as an argument.
+The output is an error with an explanation (Not a directory) because the `cd` command doesn't support the file type as an argument.

 ```
 [user@sahara ~]$ cd lecture 1